-In order to be eligible for Kansas Medicaid in 2017, income and assets of elderly Kansans are considered.
-In order to receive services without a cost of share, a single applicant must have a monthly income greater than $727.
-Applicants may receive services at a cost of share up to a monthly income of $2,205.
+In order to be eligible for Kansas Medicaid in 2018, income and assets of elderly Kansans are considered.
+In order to receive services without a share of cost, also called a cost share, a single applicant cannot have monthly income greater than $727.
+(A cost share may be a payment made to a nursing home facility, also called “client obligation”, or it may be a “spend down”, which is similar to an insurance deductible.
+With spend down, one must pay excess income on medical bills and once the “spend down” is met, they are eligible for Medicaid).
+Applicants may receive services at a cost of share up to a monthly income of $2,250.
 The limit for countable assets is set at $2,000.
-An individual’s primary home is considered exempt, given the individual lives in it and it is valued under $560,000.
+An individual’s primary home is considered exempt, given the individual, or their spouse, lives in it and it is valued under $572,000.
 If an individual is over the income and / or asset restrictions, this does not automatically call for disqualification.
-Kansas has a Medically Needy program, also referred to as a Spenddown, which allows individuals with high medical bills to receive services once they “spenddown” their disposable income on these bills.
-Applying for Medicaid can be complicated.
+Kansas has a Medically Needy program, also referred to as a spend down, which is mentioned above, and allows individuals with high medical bills to receive services once they “spend down” their disposable income on these bills.
+However, for the medically needy pathway, the income limit is lower, and of 2018, is $495 for a single applicant or a household of two.
 Therefore, it may be helpful to contact a professional Medicaid planner for assistance.

 The state of Kansas also offers one non-Medicaid assistance program that provides care assistance to seniors.
 The Senior Care Act (SCA) Program is administered by the local Area Agencies on Aging offices throughout the state.
 The services may vary based on geographic location, but may include personal care assistance, homemaker services, adult day care, respite care, chore services, and transportation assistance.
 Some services, such as homemaker services and personal care assistance, may be self-directed.
 This means eligible applicants can choose their own provider, including select family members.